Blog

 “Keep calm, carry on.”
 “Eat, drink and find satisfaction.”
 “Do not worry about tomorrow, for tomorrow will worry about itself.”
 Who can argue with the resolve of humanity, through time immemorial, to live life just one day at a time, even in the face of overwhelming troubles and deep distress.
 Yes, some may have peace for a time, or two times, but the battle is never far from our gates.

 So where then shall we stand?
 Neither to the left or to the right, but feet feeling their way carefully through the middle, between the past and the future, between the good and the bad, between certainty and doubt, between success and failure, between acceptance and rejection.
+As we wade through the shallows of morality, we do not claim some innate superiority that gives ‘us’ the right to declare ‘them’ wrong.
+We see ourselves all as cracked vessels, deserving of love, not hate, friendship not enmity, meeting each other somewhere in the middle of the muddle.

 The Age of Aquarius has made a grand entrance, stage left, but it has run aground on rocky shoals — no match at all for the murky darkness of greed, politics and power.
-It is better to live in the Light of another dawn, where every nook and cranny is made known by the Son shining in.
+It is better to live in the Light of another dawn, where every nook and cranny is made known by letting the Son shine in.

 Speaking in tongues, Herman de Jong falls back on Revelation as as sure way of encouraging and connecting with his aging mother, an ocean away.